White Bim Black Ear

-White Bim Black Ear (Белый Бим Чёрное ухо, translit.
-Belyy Bim, Chyornoe ukho) is a 1977 Soviet drama film directed by Stanislav Rostotsky.
-It is based on the book of the same name, written by Gavriil Troyepolsky and is about a white Gordon Setter with a black ear who becomes homeless because of his master's illness.
+White Bim Black Ear (Белый Бим Чёрное ухо) is a 1977 Soviet drama film directed by Stanislav Rostotsky.
+It is based on the book of the same name, written by Gavriil Troyepolsky and is about a white English Setter with a black ear who becomes homeless because of his master's illness.
 The film was nominated for the Academy Award for Best Foreign Language Film at the 51st Academy Awards.

 Plot

 Part 1

 In the early spring, the writer Ivan Ivanovich sets out to find a Gordon Setter from a breeder.
 Eventually, he takes in the only puppy from the litter that the breeder had planned to euthanize because it was unique: young Bim, white instead of black, but with one black ear.
 As months pass, Ivan and Bim become inseparable.
 The dog becomes familiar with Ivan's daily routine, waiting for him outside the editorial office, the barbershop, and joining him on hunting trips—even if Ivan has to occasionally bribe a bus driver for transportation.
-However, two issues disrupt their peaceful life: due to his unusual color, Bim is not recognized as a hunting dog by official associations and is denied official hunting documents.Additionally, one of Ivan's neighbors harbors animosity towards Bim, reporting him to the landlord as aggressive and spreading rumors of his dangerousness.
+However, two issues disrupt their peaceful life: due to his unusual color, Bim is not recognized as a hunting dog by official associations and is denied official hunting documents.
+Additionally, one of Ivan's neighbors harbors animosity towards Bim, reporting him to the landlord as aggressive and spreading rumors of his dangerousness.

 As winter approaches, Ivan's health deteriorates.
 A fragment lodged near his heart—a wartime injury—takes a toll on him, leading to his hospitalization.
 Rushed to Moscow for surgery, Ivan leaves Bim in the care of his neighbor Stepanovna, who lives with her granddaughter.
 With Ivan unwell, Bim starts wandering alone during walks.
 However, he escapes one day in search of his master.
 He heads to the nearest hospital, returns to the empty apartment at night, and resumes his search the next day.
 Refusing to eat, he grows thin, soon seen as a stray in the city center.
 A student named Dasha finds him being labeled as rabid and aggressive by a quarrelsome neighbor.
 Ivan is traced as the dog's owner, and Dasha brings Bim back to Stepanovna.
 Dasha arranges for an identification tag for Bim, summarizing vital information about the dog and its owner.
 This is how Bim meets the boy Tolik, who feeds him and grows attached to him.
 However, Bim is later abducted by a dubious man after his identification tag, then released back onto the streets.
 Lost and recognized at the train station by Dasha, she urges him to go home, but Bim follows the train.
 Exhausted after several kilometers, he collapses on the tracks.